squidfunk/isotopes/docs/reference/isotope-select/order.md

 # IsotopeSelect.order

-*Add an ORDER BY clause to a SELECT query expression*
+*Add an ORDER BY clause to a SQL query expression*

 ## Signature